 How Fast is Your Site? – Where to Find Your Page Speed Score One of the best places to discover your page speed score is a web tool called GT Metrix.
-This tool will give you two different speed scores including YSlow and PageSpeed.
-To use GT Metrix, visit their website and enter your URL in the large field and then click “Analyze”.
+This tool will give you two different speed scores, including YSlow and PageSpeed.
+To use GT Metrix, visit their website, enter your URL in the large field, and then click “Analyze.”

 Don’t like your Page Speed score?
 Don’t worry!
 There are things you can do!

-Optimize Images Like we talked about when we said to compress some larger files, you will also need to do this with images.
+Optimize Images We talked about when we said to compress some larger files.
+You will also need to do this with images.
 However, do not use the same tool (Gzip) to do so.
-Instead, use something like Photoshop or GIMP for this as it gives you more granular control of the final product.
+Instead, use something like Photoshop or GIMP for this, as it gives you more granular control of the final product.
 Also, make sure that the correct file types are used for the correct types of images.
-Generally, you want to use JPG files for photographs and complex images, and you’ll want to use PNG files for graphics and objects with fewer than 16 colors.
-There are also SVG images and a few other filetypes, but generally, you’ll want to make sure that the majority of your site uses JPG, PNG, or SVG filetypes for images.
-You can also use CSS spritesheets to create a template for images you use often (like icons and buttons).
-This allows you to combine all your frequently used images into a single file that all loads at once, then you can simply display (using CSS) the part of the larger image that you wish.
-This will cut down on HTTP requests to your server and improve Page Speed scores.
+Generally, you want to use JPG files for photographs and complex images.
+You’ll want to use PNG files for graphics and objects with fewer than 16 colors.
+There are also SVG images and a few other filetypes.
+Still, generally, you’ll want to make sure that most of your site uses JPG, PNG, or SVG filetypes for images.
+You can also use CSS sprite sheets to create a template for images you often use (like icons and buttons).
+This allows you to combine all your frequently used images into a single file that all loads at once, then you can display (using CSS) the part of the larger image you wish.
+Again, this will cut down on HTTP requests to your server and improve Page Speed scores.

 Too Much for You?
 Let the Contractor Advertising SEO Professionals Handle Your Page Speed Optimization If all of this sounds too technical or complicated to you (or you don’t want to deal with it), then you can always contact the team of SEO professionals here at Contractor Advertising.
 We’re always available to help you with all your Page Speed optimization needs!
 Contact us today.